-(m) Accessory dwelling units.
-The provisions of this section shall apply to processing an application for a coastal development permit to construct an accessory dwelling unit, as defined in Article 4.5 of this chapter, except as modified by this subsection.
+- (m) Accessory dwelling units and junior accessory dwelling units.
+The provisions of this section shall apply to processing an application for a coastal development permit to construct an accessory dwelling unit, as defined in Article 4.5 of this chapter, except as modified by this subsection. - (1) Public hearing.
+The Director shall consider a coastal development permit application for an accessory dwelling unit_or a junior accessory dwelling unit_administratively without a public hearing. - (2) Notice.
+Where this section requires public notice to be provided, the procedures for providing public notice set forth in subsection (e) shall apply to an application to construct an accessory dwelling unit or junior accessory dwelling unit, and to appeals of any approval of an accessory dwelling unitor junior accessory dwelling unit.

-- (1) Public hearing.
-The Director shall consider a coastal development permit application for an accessory dwelling unit administratively without a public hearing. - (2) Notice.
-Where this section requires public notice to be provided, the procedures for providing public notice set forth in subsection (e) shall apply to an application to construct an accessory dwelling unit and to appeals of any approval of an accessory dwelling unit. - (i) Notice of the Director's consideration of a coastal development permit to construct an accessory dwelling unit shall indicate that a public hearing will not be conducted.
+- (i) Notice of the Director's consideration of a coastal development permit to construct an accessory dwelling unit or junior accessory dwelling unit shall indicate that a public hearing will not be conducted.
 The notice shall also indicate the date by which public comments must be received by the Director in order to be considered prior to a decision on the application, with such deadline not less than ten (10) calendar days from the date of the notice.
 The notice shall further specify that only written public comments will be accepted, shall include the mailing address to which comments may be submitted, and whenever possible, shall include provisions to submit public comments electronically either by electronic mail, an online form, or other comparable means.
 Additionally, the notice shall indicate whether the coastal development permit is subject to appeal to the Coastal Commission. - (ii) Notice of an appeal hearing before the Planning Commission or City Council shall be provided in accordance with the standard provisions of subsection (e) for public hearings. - (3) Findings.
-The findings required for approval of a coastal development permit to construct an accessory dwelling unit shall be those in Section 9-4.4304(k) and in subsections (i) and (ii) below, except that the Director shall not include consideration of the propriety of the accessory dwelling unit use when making findings.
-The Director's review may include all other permissible considerations, including without limitation the potential physical or environmental impacts from development of the site. - (i) Supplementary Finding No. 1: If the proposed accessory dwelling unit would not provide the required number of off-street parking spaces described in Article 4.5 of this chapter due to an exception, any anticipated on-street parking associated with the accessory dwelling unit will not have a detrimental impact on coastal access, including without limitation the availability of on-street parking for use by coastal visitors. - (ii) Supplementary Finding No. 2: If the proposed accessory dwelling unit would reduce or eliminate existing off-street parking facilities, including without limitation parking spaces provided in a garage, carport, or driveway, any anticipated on-street parking associated with the accessory dwelling unit will not have a detrimental impact on coastal access, including without limitation the availability of on-street parking for use by coastal visitors. - (4) Appeals.
-The Director's determination on an administrative coastal development permit for an accessory dwelling unit shall be subject to the same appeal procedures applicable to all administrative coastal development permits, including that the Planning Commission or City Council shall conduct a public hearing.
+The findings required for approval of a coastal development permit to construct an accessory dwelling unit or junior accessory dwelling unit shall be those specified in article 4.5 of this chapter in Section 9-4.4304(k) and, for an accessory dwelling unit, in subsections (i) and (ii) below, except that the Director shall not include consideration of the propriety of the accessory dwelling unit use when making findings.
+The Director's review may include all other permissible considerations, including, without limitation, the potential physical or environmental impacts from development of the site. - (i) Supplementary Finding No. 1: If the proposed accessory dwelling unit would not provide the required number of off-street parking spaces described in Article 4.5 of this chapter due to an exception, any anticipated on-street parking associated with the accessory dwelling unit will not have a detrimental impact on coastal access, including, without limitation, the availability of on-street parking for use by coastal visitors. - (ii) Supplementary Finding No. 2: If the proposed accessory dwelling unit would reduce or eliminate existing off-street parking facilities, including, without limitation, parking spaces provided in a garage, carport, or driveway, any anticipated on-street parking associated with the accessory dwelling unit will not have a detrimental impact on coastal access, including, without limitation, the availability of on-street parking for use by coastal visitors. - (4) Appeals.
+The Director's determination on an administrative coastal development permit for an accessory dwelling unit or junior accessory dwelling unit shall be subject to the same appeal procedures applicable to all administrative coastal development permits, including that the Planning Commission or City Council shall conduct a public hearing."